 Medical social workers work in hospitals and other health service locations.
 They serve as case managers, therapists, or work with patients to guide them through their care and treatments.
 Many coordinate care for patients who need ongoing procedures, or live with a chronic illness.
 This non-clinical healthcare job can be very demanding, as they work with patients with terminal illnesses and must guide not only the patient, but many times interact with the families to provide counseling and crisis intervention.

 It's a good idea to get your master's degree if you want to land a good job in this field, because the more education you have, the more responsibility and autonomy you have, and the more money you make.
-A medical social worker with experience and time under their belt can make up to $65,000, with potential for more depending on location and experience.

 If business or education is not your niche, embrace your inner geek and consider medical equipment preparer as a career.
 With more and more technology forming the backbone of medical practice, these jobs not only pay well but offer job security.
 You can find these positions in hospitals, as well as private practice clinics.

 Medical equipment preparers are responsible for testing, repairing, and adjusting medical equipment.
 Someone has to keep the MRIs and CT scanners up and scanning.
-This type of job preparation can be obtained through on-the-job training or vocational degree programs, and can bring in salaries upward of $66,000 per year.

 With more and more companies focusing on employee health and wellness, the demand for health educators makes it a position worth considering.
 A health educator is part teacher and part doctor, and may work in settings that vary from schools, to community centers, to health care systems.

-This type of position can bring in a salary of $73,000 or more per year.
 Health educators are responsible for promoting healthy lifestyles and wellness.
 They work with individuals and groups to promote healthy behaviors that can prevent disease and other health problems.

 If you want to make great money, work in a hospital, but not have to cut anyone open, then becoming a healthcare administrator is right up your alley.
-Hospitals don’t run themselves and– if you're good at managing a business and have a knack for keeping things running smoothly– they need you to do it.
+Hospitals don’t run themselves and-- if you're good at managing a business and have a knack for keeping things running smoothly-- they need you to do it.
 The health care administrator is the one that keeps it all together, makes sure everything happens when it's supposed to happen, manages the money, and is ultimately responsible for just about everything that goes on.